-- Same-Restaurant Sales Beginning with the first quarter of 2016, the Company revised its reporting methodology for same-restaurant sales to simplify the reporting of its same-restaurant sales performance for reimaged restaurants and to better align with restaurant-industry practice.
-Under the new methodology, the Company includes restaurants in its comparable sales base as soon as reimaged restaurants reopen (the "New Method").
-Reimaged restaurants previously entered the comparable sales base after they had been open for three continuous months (the "Old Method").
-There was no change in the reporting methodology for new restaurants, which will continue to be excluded from same-restaurant sales until they have been open for 15 continuous months.
-The table summarizing the results of operations provides the same-restaurant sales percent change using the New Method, as well as the Old Method.
-The New Method is consistent with the metric used by our management for internal reporting and analysis.
+- Same-Restaurant Sales We report same-restaurant sales commencing after new restaurants have been open for 15 continuous months and as soon as reimaged restaurants reopen.
+This methodology is consistent with the metric used by our management for internal reporting and analysis.
+The table summarizing same-restaurant sales below in "Results of Operations" provides the same-restaurant sales percent changes.
 Same-restaurant sales exclude the impact of currency translation. - Restaurant Margin We define restaurant margin as sales from Company-operated restaurants less cost of sales divided by sales from Company-operated restaurants.
 Cost of sales includes food and paper, restaurant labor and occupancy, advertising and other operating costs.
-Restaurant margin is influenced by factors such as restaurant openings and closures, price increases, the effectiveness of our advertising and marketing initiatives, featured products, product mix, the level of our fixed and semi-variable costs and fluctuations in food and labor costs. - Systemwide Sales Systemwide sales is a non-GAAP financial measure, which includes sales by both Company-operated restaurants and franchised restaurants.
+Restaurant margin is influenced by factors such as price increases, the effectiveness of our advertising and marketing initiatives, featured products, product mix, fluctuations in food and labor costs, restaurant openings, remodels and closures and the level of our fixed and semi-variable costs. - Systemwide Sales Systemwide sales is a non-GAAP financial measure, which includes sales by both Company-operated restaurants and franchised restaurants.
 Franchised restaurants' sales are reported by our franchisees and represent their revenues from sales at franchised Wendy's restaurants.
 The Company's consolidated financial statements do not include sales by franchised restaurants to their customers.
 The Company believes systemwide sales data is useful in assessing consumer demand for the Company's products, the overall success of the Wendy's brand and, ultimately, the performance of the Company.
 The Company's royalty revenues are computed as percentages of sales made by Wendy's franchisees.
-As a result, sales by Wendy's franchisees have a direct effect on the Company's royalty revenues and therefore on the Company's profitability.
+As a result, sales by Wendy's franchisees have a direct effect on the Company's royalty revenues and therefore on the Company's profitability. - Average Unit Volumes We calculate Company-operated restaurant average unit volumes by summing the average weekly sales of all Company-operated restaurants which reported sales during the week.